Hypothermia: Symptoms, Causes and Treatment

 Though, it is directed to the kidneys, brain, heart and lungs so that electrical activity does not slow down because of the lack of heat.

-However, if the body temperature keeps falling and the body keeps losing heat then eventually these organs will stop working and result in failure of the respiratory and cardiac system and eventually death.
+However, if the body temperature drops and the body keeps losing heat then eventually these organs will stop working and result in failure of the respiratory and cardiac system and eventually death.

 Thus, you need to treat hypothermia timely to warm up the body to bring it back to normal body temperature.